 It was a bit boring.

 I know I sound like a teenager, a thankless parasite that gets everything but appreciates nothing.
-The race was at the end of August in 2017, why do you think it took me this long to write about it?
+The race was at the end of August last year, why do you think it took me this long to write about it?

 I had fair warning before going to Silverstone that it was known to be boring, the track is a rider favorite, but not as much fun for the fans.
 However, I live in Milton Keynes, I can cycle to Silverstone in the morning and be back by night.
 It would’ve been stupid to miss the race.